javaee/mojarra/jsf-demo/basic-ezcomp/README.txt

-spinnerStyled - adding styling to the spinner component spinnerFinal - making the spinner work if you use it multiple times in a page nav - component that navigates to a new page
+spinnerStyled - adding styling to the spinner component spinnerFinal - making the spinner work if you use it multiple times in a page nav - component that navigates to a new page actionListener - component that takes an f:actionListener child